Atletico Madrid or Real Madrid - Who will win La Liga? | Goal.com

 Who will win La Liga?

-With a two-point lead at the top, it's Atletico's title to lose as Madrid will be hoping for the former to drop points on Sunday.
+With a two-point lead at the top, it's Atletico's title to lose as Real will be hoping for the former to drop points on Sunday.

 Diego Simeone's men travel to face relegation-threatened Real Valladolid in what could be their title-winning last game.
-If Atletico lose of even draw, it would offer Real a chance to pick three points and win the league on account of a superior head-to-head record.
+If Atletico lose of even draw, it would offer Los Blancos a chance to pick three points and win the league on account of a superior head-to-head record.

 Hence, if it is to be Zinedine Zidane's last throw of the dice, then it couldn't get to be much more of a dramatic domestic finale than this when they face fellow European hopefuls Villarreal.